 Add the butter and sugar to the plain flour and rub together to a breadcrumb consistency.
-Add the vanilla essence and milk.
+Add the vanilla extract and milk.
 Bring together to form a smooth dough.
-Rest the dough for about 10 minutes.
+Rest the dough in the fridge for about 10 minutes.

 Step 2: The Shapes

 Dust the worktop with plain flour and roll out the dough to the thickness of a £1 coin (2-3 mm thick).
 Spread a cling film on top of the dough as you roll out to stop it sticking to the rolling pin.
 It will save you many tears of frustration.
 Now cut the dough into diamond shapes using criss-crossing lines.

 Bake the biscuits on a greased baking sheet placed in the centre of a pre-heated oven at 170 degrees (fan-assisted) for 15-18 minutes or till the edges start to brown.
 Allow them to cool on a cooling rack for a few minutes.

 In the meantime, brew a nice cup of tea.
 Then dunk and eat them.
 I can assure you these are the nicest, easiest biscuits ever made.
 So much, that my 5 year old has been helping with the last couple of batches.
 Once you make these, you will forever forgo any and all shop-bought biscuits.
 Who needs nasty preservatives when you can tuck into the delicious goodness of homemade.